 An office cleaning strategy is when you try to complete all tasks that you can with a timely, thorough, and highly efficient method.

-Knowing this, you should make adjustments per office location because no 2 offices are just alike.
+Knowing this, you should make adjustments per office location because no two offices are just alike.
 So, you must develop a cleaning strategy to ensure proper cleaning at every visit.

 Here are three considerations when making a cleaning procedure for each of your commercial cleaning customers.